 Tamara Lustig books a room at the Omni Shoreham Hotel, but when the property offers her the wrong accommodations, all bets are off.
 Can she get a refund?

-Question: I wonder if you could please advise me on a sticky travel situation I’m in.
+I’m in a sticky travel situation.
 I booked a room in Washington on Hotwire for my co-worker and me over Columbus Day weekend, and we got the Omni Shoreham Hotel.

 I have used Hotwire before and have always been able to call the hotel directly after booking to make small changes, like request a room with a view or two queen beds instead of one king if I’m not traveling for romance.